HUST-AI-HYZ/awesome-llm-based-agents/README.md

 # Awesome-LLM-Based-Agents
-A curated list for Memory Mechanism in LLM based Agents
+A curated list for Research Papers on LLM based Agents

+## Agentic Memory

 Effective memory management is crucial for an LLM agent to accomplish long and multi-step objectives.
 This list provides a curated collection of recent papers focusing on memory mechanisms in LLM-based agents, categorized and ordered by publication date.